-Alice Wong is a San Francisco-based disability rights activist and the host of the podcast "Disability/Visibility."
+Alice Wong, a San Francisco-based disability rights activist and the host of the Disability Visibility podcast, said she was dismayed to find out about the state's new vaccine prioritization plan.
 (Eddie Hernandez Photography)

 Alice Wong is an influential disability rights activist, media maker and podcaster who hosts the podcast Disability/Visibility from her home in San Francisco.